Emergent non-Hermitian physics in generalized Lotka-Volterra model: Abstract

 \section{Abstract}

-Herein, we propose a family of non-Hermitian Hamiltonians with real spectra other than the space-time reflection (PT) symmetric class, and discuss its application in the predator-prey ecological processes described by a generalized Lotka-Volterra equation.
-In the phase space, such a nonlinear equation could support both chaotic and localized dynamics separated by a dynamical critical point, which can be understood as a consequence of the interplay between the periodicity and non-Hermiticity of its effective Hamiltonian in the linearized equation of motion.
-Further, the dynamics at the critical point ({\it e.g.} the algebraic divergence,) can be understood as an exceptional point in the context of non-Hermitian physics.
-Applications to genuine quantum systems have also been discussed.
+In this work, we study that non-Hermitian physics emerging from a predator-prey ecological model described by a generalized Lotka-Volterra equation.
+In the phase space, this nonlinear equation exhibits both chaotic and localized dynamics, which are separated by a critical point.
+These distinct dynamics originate from the interplay between the periodicity and non-Hermiticity of the effective Hamiltonian in the linearized equation of motion.
+Moreover, the dynamics at the critical point, such as algebraic divergence, can be understood as an exceptional point in the context of non-Hermitian physics.